KirrimK/ASTERIX_cat0_sec_layer/README.md

 {
     "legacy_input_mcast_ip": "224.1.1.1", // IP address of the multicast group this sender will receive messages to secure from (where the legacy sender is expected to send messages)
     "legacy_input_mcast_port": 9999, // associated port
-    "mode": "gateway", // mode of the agent (gateway or interactive): gateway means that the agent will act as a gateway, interactive means that the agent will send messages from the standard input
+    "mode": "gateway", // mode of the agent (gateway or interactive): gateway means that the agent will act as a gateway, interactive means that the agent will send messages from the standard input.
+No legacy sender is needed if the mode is interactive.
     "user_groups": [ // list of user groups this sender will relay messages to {
             "iek_path": "config/iek1", // path of the file containing the IEK of the user group